olsh/olsh.github.io/_posts/2018-06-21-resharper-to-sonarqube.markdown

 > * the activation of the rules that raise these issues cannot be managed within SonarQube.
 In fact, external rules are not visible in the Rules page or reflected in any Quality Profile.

 I've created [the example project](https://github.com/olsh/resharper-to-sonarqube-example) with a [Cake script](https://github.com/olsh/resharper-to-sonarqube-example/blob/master/build.cake) which do all these steps automatically.

+If you have any problems with the integration, please open an issue on [GitHub](https://github.com/olsh/resharper-to-sonarqube-example/issues).